Uplogix/docs/leo-kit-user-guide/local-manager-configuration/dialing-into-LM-through-RUDICS.md

 <!-- 5.5 -->

-The following are steps allow you to dial into Local Managers through an Iridium modem without the UCC GUI.
+The following steps allow you to dial into Local Managers through an Iridium modem without the UCC GUI.

+## Connect to RUDICS

-### Method 1: Telnet directly into the RUDICS via PuTTY:
+### Method 1: Telnet directly into RUDICS via PuTTY:

 Open PuTTY to display the configuration window.
 Enter the IP address or hostname of the RUDICS router and select 'Telnet' as the connection type.
-Available ports are **2663** through **2667**.
+The port should be provided to you by Iridium.

 ![Putty - IP and Tunnels](http://uplogix.com/support/docs/img/putty-rudics-telnet3.jpg)

 Once you have successfully connected, you should be able to issue modem commands.

-### Method 2: Telnet to the RUDICS router via the UCC command line.
+### Method 2: Telnet to RUDICS via the UCC command line.

 SSh to the UCC and [become root](https://uplogix.com/docs/control-center-user-guide/managing-the-control-center "Becoming Root").